Notes on the Geography of The Western United States: Oahu 2: Honolulu

 A little cozier, though not exactly a cottage.
 This is Washington Place, since 1922 the official residence of Hawaii's governor.
 It has had several other lives, including service as the home of Queen Lili-uokalani in her pre-palace days.

 Tired of history?
 No problem: let's go to the beach.
 Between here and Diamond Head in the distance you can make out the Halekulani Hotel, the Sheraton Waikiki, the Royal Hawaiian, the Moana Surfrider, the Hyatt Regency, and the Waikiki Beach Marriott.
 The land was largely reclaimed by the Hawaiian Dredging Construction Company in the 1920s.
-The beach sand is imported and replenished.
+The beach sand is imported and periodically replenished.

 Here's where it began: the Hotel Moana, now the Moana Surfrider.